syrkis/neuroscope/README.md

 for data loading, model definitions, training, and utility functions, respectively.

 To run the project locally, please ensure that `data` is populated with the Algonauts data, and our (currently unavailable) COCO augmentations.
-Then, run `pip install -r requirements.txt` to install the necessary dependencies in a virtual python 3.11 environment.
+Then, run `pip install -r requirements.txt` to install the necessary dependencies in a virtual python 3.11 environment of your choice.
+Finally, run `jupyter lab` to start the notebook server.